 This course provides an overview of business management including finance, insurance and legal aspects specifically related to holistic healing.
 Students will learn organizational culture, change and how to effectively implement holistic healing initiatives.
 Learn about the ethical roles and responsibilities of self and the organization and how to handle ethical dilemmas in the practice of holistic healing.
-(CR-fall in even years)
+(Online: spr odd years)